Saturday, June 6, 2009

 So, yesterday, which was Sunday morning, we got up somewhat early for breakfast at 7:15.
 We ate at the Waterfalls restaurant, the same place we had dinner the night before.
 Waterfalls in part of the Resort – Daydream Island Resort is the only thing on this island.
 It’s a really neat restaurant because right outside the window is a small waterfall that slides down a 20 foot rock into the pools filled with animal and plant life below.

 After breakfast we headed en masse, as we do most things, over to the dock to wait for our sailboat.
 It arrived shortly, and we boated out to it ten at a time as it couldn’t pull up to the dock itself.
-This was a large, 80 foot long Maxi yacht called the Condor.
-The Condor is apparently the world’s most famous Maxi yacht.
-Built in 1982, she was state of the art and built to race.
-She ended up racing in every world Maxi yacht race and winning each one at least twice and sometimes three or four times.
-So we were pretty lucky to have sailed in the Condor.

 Now, on a sailboat there is a safe side and a “suicide” side.
 Depending on which was the wind is blowing, one side sits noticeably higher in the water than the other.
 That is the safe side, because if anything falls, it will fall towards the suicide side.
 Everyone has to sit on the safe side.
 Emylee, Katie and I were already on the correct side when they told us so we didn’t have to move and we got to sit on the edge of the boat with our feet dangling over the side rather than behind someone else.

 We boated out for a while, heading over to Tongue Bay.
 The ride was very nice.
-I just sat and enjoyed the view of the islands we passed, the wind, the occasional splash of water on my feet.

 After a while, I have no idea how long, we arrived and had a chance to go snorkeling.
 Katie, Emylee and I went in together.
 The boat couldn’t get too close to the reef for fear of hitting it, so there was bout a 100+ foot swim to the reef.
 This was a fringing reef, which means it starts right at the shore of an island and then drops off suddenly at the other edge.
 Platform reef, which I believe is what we first swam on, is the same except it drops off on both ends rather than one end being connected to an island.
 The third type is ribbon, and it looks like a ribbon from above.
 The most common type is platform, I believe.